RabeaGleissner/java-echo-server/README.md

 # Echo Server

-This server needs to be run together with the [Echo Client](https://github.com/RabeaGleissner/java-echo-client).
+This server is meant to be run together with the [Echo Client](https://github.com/RabeaGleissner/java-echo-client).

 ## How to run the server